 The study plan

 NB!
-You cannot register for courses in period 3 unless you have created your study plan in Sisu!
+You cannot register for courses unless you have created your study plan in Sisu and added the course you want to register for!

 When creating your study plan, please take the following into account